 Summer is officially here.
 With warmer weather, businesses slowly re-opening, and people cautiously coming together again, our communities are looking toward recovery.
 Yet, the world we are stepping into is different from the one we left behind.
 For many, the pandemic has brought to light the challenges some of our neighbors have been living with for a long time.
-As we chart a path forward, we recognize that we’ll be living with this virus for much longer than we originally thought, and with it, the deep economic impacts that hit our front-line communities hardest.
+As we chart a path forward toward COVID-19 recovery, we recognize that we’ll be living with this virus for much longer than we originally thought, and with it, the deep economic impacts that hit our front-line communities hardest.

 Since mid-March, United Way has rallied to support the people we owe for keeping our world running, even as it shut-down around us — the custodians, hospital workers, baggers, and delivery people.
 We’ve rallied for those most deeply affected by job-losses — the cooks, childcare, construction, and airport workers who need to know they can rely on their community for support.
 As we’ve deployed $5.7M in relief funds since mid-March, we have learned more about who is most profoundly impacted by COVID19.
 According to Alexandra Oliver-Davila, Executive Director of Sociedad Latina,